-PREFACE: Millersville University has changed the geographical designation of "noncampus".
-This change will increase the amount of crime as being "noncampus" relative to past annual reports.
+PREFACE: Millersville University Main Campus has changed the geographical designation of several properties contiguous to Millersville University from a statistical crime-reporting designation of "public property" to a designation of "noncampus" This change will increase the amount of crime as being "noncampus" relative to past annual reports.
 Millersville University cautions those reading the report against a misinterpretation that there was a significant change in crime either "noncampus" or at the adjacent student housing in Millersville Borough.
 Millersville University Police have not seen a significant variance in crime with the University properties or in the adjacent community during the reporting year.
-The properties that were changed to "noncampus" are commonly known as Brookwood Apartments, Healthy Living Apartments, Reighard Hall and Shenks Hall and are housing properties owned by Student Lodging Inc. Millersville University does not own or control Student Lodging Inc. properties; however, it does manage Reighard and Shenks halls.
+The properties that were changed to "noncampus" are commonly known as Brookwood Apartments, Healthy Living Apartments, Reighard Hall and Shenks Hall and are housing properties owned by Student Lodging Inc. Properties; however, it does manage Reighard and Shenks halls.
 All of these properties are within Millersville Borough contiguous to Millersville University.
-The initial change was made for the 2013 Annual Security Report upon guidance from PA's State System of Higher Education (PASSHE) Counsel following an interpretation the Department of Education provided to another PASSHE institution.
+The initial change was made for the 2013 Annual Security Report upon guidance from PAS State System of Higher Education (PASSHE) Counsel following an interpretation the Department of Education provided to another PASSHE institution.

-- In 2019 Millersville University did not have any Clery-reportable crimes that were unfounded. - Data for the public property (local police departments: Manor Township, Millersville Borough, Manheim Township, Pequea Township) is not broken down by student involvement and may be included in MU statistics. - No crimes were reported to the University Police from any offcampus training facility. - Sex offenses may be unsubstantiated due to third-party reporting. - University Police incident totals may differ from totals published in the Uniform Crimes Report due to the counting of confidential and anonymous reports.
+- In 2018, 2019, and 2020 Millersville University did not have any Cleryreportable crimes that were unfounded, including the VAWA Offenses. - The VAWA Incidents in the chart were reported to Millersville University Police or the Title IX Coordinator. - Data for the public property (local police departments: Manor Township, Millersville Borough, Manheim Township, Pequea Township) is not broken down by student involvement and may be included in MU statistics. - No crimes were reported to the University Police from any offcampus training facility. - Sex offenses may be unsubstantiated due to third-party reporting. - University Police incident totals may differ from totals published in the Uniform Crimes Report due to the counting of confidential and anonymous reports.